-Using the premise that caffeine-free chicory coffee is a rich source of plant phenolics, researchers conducted a clinical study on 27 healthy volunteers who consumed 300 ml of chicory coffee every day for a week to see whether it might have some cardiovascular benefits.
-The scientists concluded that the study offered "an encouraging starting point to delineate the anti-thrombotic and anti-inflammatory effects of phenolic compounds found in chicory coffee."1
+Using the premise that caffeine-free chicory coffee is a rich source of plant phenolics, researchers conducted a clinical study in 2011 on 27 healthy volunteers.
+They were asked to consume 300 milliliters of chicory coffee every day for a week to see whether it might have some cardiovascular benefits.
+At the end of the trial, respondents had decreased whole blood and plasma viscosity and improved red blood cell deformability.19

 Chicory Healthy Recipes: